 \subsection{Cosine Similarity}

-Cosine similarity is the most commonly used metric of similarity of word and document embeddings, with many applications from classification \cite{park2020methodology}, recommendation systems \cite{khatter2021movie}, educational tutorial systems \cite{wu2023matching}, question answering \cite{aithal2021automatic}, and more \cite{patil2023survey}.
-However, there are limitations to using cosine similarity such as in documents with high-frequency words \cite{zhou2022problems}, and the presence of false information \cite{borges2019combining}, both of which are concerns for phishing email education.
+Cosine similarity is the most commonly used metric of similarity of word and document embeddings, with many applications from classification \citep{park2020methodology}, recommendation systems \citep{khatter2021movie}, educational tutorial systems \citep{wu2023matching}, question answering \citep{aithal2021automatic}, and more \citep{patil2023survey}.
+However, there are limitations to using cosine similarity such as in documents with high-frequency words \citep{zhou2022problems}, and the presence of false information \citep{borges2019combining}, both of which are concerns for phishing email education.

-The cosine similarity metric is calculated using an embedding of size 3072 formed by the `text-embedding-3-large' model, accessed through the OpenAI API and calculated for each document in the database, these document embeddings are additionally included in our presented dataset.
-The equation for cosine similarity is included in the supplementary materials.
+The cosine similarity metric is calculated using an embedding of size 3072 formed by the `text-embedding-3-large' model, accessed through the OpenAI API, these document embeddings are additionally included in our presented dataset.
 The cosine similarity of each email embedding is compared to the mean embedding of that category and shown in Figure \ref{fig:Figure2}, and compared to our metric of human subjective similarity.
 From this, we can see that on average the embeddings are calculated as being significantly more similar to each other compared to the subjective similarities of human participants.
 This results in a lower Kernel Density Estimate log probability score (-2097.40) between the two distributions compared to the semantic similarity metric.